All you need to know about vaginal boils

 Sexually transmitted infections

 Sexually transmitted infections and genital piercings can also be underlying causes of vaginal boils.

 Women with oily skin or those with thicker pubic hair growth are more at risk for vaginal abscesses, according to The Royal Women's Hospital.

 There are a range of home remedies that a woman can try.
 These include:

 Run a soft washcloth under warm water and apply the warm compress to the vaginal boil for 10 to 15 minutes.
 This may cause the boil to leak some pus.
 A person should not squeeze the boil.

 Using a sitz bath

-A sitz bath can be purchased at most drugstores as a plastic ring that can be filled with warm water and placed over a toilet bowl.
+A sitz bath can be purchased online or at most drugstores as a plastic ring that can be filled with warm water and placed over a toilet bowl.
 Another option is to sit in a shallow bath filled with lukewarm water.